grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/12 Execution context variables.md

 A common use case is getting a unique and incremental index for accessing a datasets item only once per test.

+> ### ⚠️ Multiple scenarios
+>
+> `scenario.iterationInTest` property is unique __per scenario__, not the overall test.
+> That means if you have multiple scenarios in your test you might need to split your data per scenario.

 <CodeGroup labels={[]} lineNumbers={[true]}>

 ```javascript